obi-wan-jr/iscribe/memory-bank/progress.md

 - ✅ Error handling and recovery
 - ✅ Raspberry Pi compatible architecture

-**The tScribe application is now complete and ready for deployment!** 🎉
+**The iScribe application is now complete and ready for deployment!** 🎉